wision/node-jsonrpc2/README.md

 ## Debugging

-This module uses the [debug](http://github.com) package, to debug it, you need to set the Node environment variable to jsonrpc, either inside your program using `program.env.DEBUG='jsonrpc'` or setting it in command line as `set DEBUG=jsonrpc` or `export DEBUG=jsonrpc`
+This module uses the [debug](http://github.com/visionmedia/debug) package, to debug it, you need to set the Node environment variable to jsonrpc, either inside your program using `program.env.DEBUG='jsonrpc'` or setting it in command line as `set DEBUG=jsonrpc` or `export DEBUG=jsonrpc`

+## Examples

-To learn more, see the examples directory, peruse test/jsonrpc-test.js, or simply "Use The Source, Luke".
+To learn more, see the `examples` directory, peruse `test/jsonrpc-test.js`, or simply "Use The Source, Luke".

 More documentation and development is on its way.